 So, has the Ghost led you astray?
 Read this CyberGhost review to find out.

 Is CyberGhost safe to use?

 We’re not here to judge, but security should really be the primary concern for VPN users.
 After all, what good is Netflix if you can’t get any pizza (‘cause you’re in jail)?
 If that sounds melodramatic – rejoice, lucky one.
 Many around the World don’t share your privilege.

-The question whether CyberGhost is a secure VPN can be answered a few ways.
+The question of whether CyberGhost is a secure VPN can be answered in a few ways.
 As a matter of fact, you can do a lot better or worse when it comes to security, as our CyberGhost review will show.

 CyberGhost offers the same encryption standard as most top VPNs – the data channel is protected using AES-256-CBC with SHA256 hash authentication; the control channel goes through an AES-256 cipher with an RSA-4096 certificate and SHA384 hash authentication.
 No, we’re not just trying to sound smart.

-The point is, CyberGhost’s encryption is beyond unassailable and no crowbar will help brute force it.
+The point is, CyberGhost’s encryption is beyond unassailable, and no crowbar will help brute force it.
 The number of 256-bit key combinations is only a few orders of magnitude lower than the total number of fundamental particles in the observable universe.
 Allegedly.

 DNS/IP leaking concerns.

 While researching for this CyberGhost review, we found that the tool’s issues lie elsewhere.
 As recently as a few months ago, the VPN had some leaking concerns to address.
 Users should take notice of several types of leaks when discussing VPNs.
 The most important of these are currently DNS leaks and WebRTC leaks.